saralangaz/genai-rag-poc/README.md

 Hello and welcome!

 This repository contains a FastAPI backend and a Gradio frontend for processing and retrieving data from the Ollama model.
-The application can handle both text and image inputs, using the LLava model from Ollama.
+The application can handle both text and image inputs, using different models from Ollama.

 ## Table of Contents